sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Object Manipulation/Select.md

 ### Select Value Only

 To select single value of a property instead of being wrapped as an object, use `-ExpandProperty`.
-The return type is still an `object[]` since there's no generic resolution on Powershell.
+The return type is still an `object[]`.
 But each memeber should be string indeed in the following snippet.

 ```ps1
 gps | select -ExpandProperty Name